DoctorPingu/Calculator/README.md

 ### Prerequisites

 -   A C++ compiler that supports the C++11 standard or later (e.g., GCC 7+, Clang 5+).
+-   [Google Test](https://github.com/google/googletest) (gtest) installed and accessible by the compiler.

 ### Compiling and Running